shouptech/terraform-aws-static-website/README.md

 3. Run `terraform init -backend-config=./my.s3.backend` where `my.s3.tfbackend` is the file created in step 2.
 4. Run `terraform apply` and watch your resources get created.

+## Modules

+For more details about what each module implements, please see the `README.md` file contained within the module.

 ## Potential Improvements

 * Use a terraform wrapper, such as [Terragrunt](https://terragrunt.gruntwork.io/) to assist with module dependencies,